Internationalized Travel Domain Names

 Domain Name Allocation Plan

-The number of names available within the .nyc TLD is essentially limitless.
-But it's vital that we create a methodology for identifying, reserving, allocating, and recycling domain names important to the city's future.
-Here we present our recommendations for policies and processes for setting aside names to facilitate the TLDs operation and navigation: names and name-sets for public interest uses, for small businesses, for trademark holders, for auction, etc.
+The number of domain names available within the .nyc TLD is essentially limitless.
+To efficiently and equitably distribute these names we must create a methodology for identifying, reserving, allocating, and recycling domain names important to the city's future.
+Here we recommend policies and processes for setting aside names to facilitate the TLDs operation and navigation.

 Serving The Public Interest